 6. Being tricky with calls to action is lame

-The same tactics you can use to deliver value to your customers can also be used to trick them.
+While you can use call to actions to deliver value to your customers some use call to actions to trick them.
 Which isn’t cool.

 7. Sometimes asking once won’t work

 Don’t be shy with your CTAs.
 People scroll, they get distracted, they might not be paying attention 100 percent of the time.
-If your calls to action are designed to help, nobody will mind seeing them more than once.
+Design your call to actions to help people.
+Then, nobody will mind seeing them more than once.

 8. Be careful with calls to action that require an app